mfaust/monitoring/docker-cm-icinga-client/README.md

 This service runs every `INTERVAL` seconds.

-It use the [icinga-gem](https://rubygems.org/gems/icinga2) for AÜI Calls.
+It use the [icinga-gem](https://rubygems.org/gems/icinga2) for API Calls.